What are Premium Bonds?

 Disadvantages of Premium Bonds

 On the face of it, premium bonds look pretty straightforward, but investors need to conduct a proper evaluation to know if the premium bond is fairly valued since overvalued bonds may result in losses.
-Following factors are capable of marring the profit-making ability of these bonds:
+The following factors are capable of marring the profit-making ability of these bonds:

 - Some secondary market investors worry that in the market situation of rising interest rates, bond prices may fall.
 This type of risk is addressed as Interest rate risk.

 - The more the duration of the bond, the more susceptible will be the bond to changes in interest rates.
 This is also known as duration risk.

 - Callable bonds: these are bonds where the issuing company reserves the right to redeem the bond any time before maturity.
 Higher the coupon, the more the chances of it being called.

 - Credit risk: Premium bonds are usually issued by companies and government organizations with impressive credit ratings.
 However, when the economy staggers, it impacts everything else.